aidanroche3/PA-01-Summarize-This/notes-root/lecture notes/java.md

 - High-level language
 - [[ Object-oriented ]]
 - Class based
-- Java applications are typically compiled to bytecode that can run on any Java virtual machine (JVM)
+- Java applications are typically compiled to bytecode that can run on any JVM

 ## History
 - Originally developed by James Gosling at Sun Microsystems